Event-driven architecture: Event structure

-An event can be made of two parts, the event header and the event body.
+An event can be made of two parts, the event header and the event body also known as event payload.
 The event header might include information such as event name, time stamp for the event, and type of event.

-The event body provides the details of the state change detected.
+The event payload provides the details of the state change detected.
 An event body should not be confused with the pattern or the logic that may be applied in reaction to the occurrence of the event itself.